rdk1024/MOSAcquisition/README.md

 # MOSAcquisition
-A series of scripts and plugins that use ginga to align the Multi Object Camera and Spectrograph system for Subaru Telecope.
+A Ginga local plugin to align the *Multi Object Camera and Spectrograph* system for Subaru Telecope.

 ## Installation
 ### Dependencies
-This package requires a Python interpreter and an IRAF interpreter.
+This package requires a Python interpreter.
 It also makes use of numpy, astropy, ginga, and pyraf.
 To install those packages, simply call
 `$ pip install numpy astropy ginga pyraf`
 It also requires much of the existing MOIRCS Acquisition software, which is not on the internet as far as I know, so if you don't work for Subaru, ha ha, too bad.

 ### File Locations
-The files in this repository need to go in several different places:
-The .ginga subdirectory (might be invisible) must be merged with $HOME/.ginga.
-The moircs01 subdirectory must be merged with $HOME/moircs01.
-Now, assuming you have the rest of the MOS Acquisition stuff and you know how to use it, it should work just fine.
+The folders in this repository must be merged with the corresponding files in the user's `.ginga` folder (might be invisible); `plugins` merges with `plugins`, and `util` merges with `util`.

 ## Usage
-Once this package has been installed as specified above, one can run it the same way one would run the original MOS Acquisition:
+Once this plugin has been installed as specified above, one can run it the simple command:
-`$ goiraf`
+`$ ginga --plugins=MESOffset`
-`ecl> epar mesoffset0`
-If all has been installed correctly, IRAF should now use ginga instead of pgplot.
+This should launch Ginga with the MESOffset plugin loaded.
+Click on 'Operation' and then 'MESOffset' to begin the process.
+From there, enter any information it asks for and follow the instructions.

 ## License
 Copyright (c) 2016, Justin Kunimune